 2 Put iPhone into Recovery Mode

-In most cases, you can fix these issues by putting your iPhone into recovery mode.
+In most cases, you can fix these issues by putting your iPhone into Recovery Mode.
 To do that, follow these steps:

 Step 1.
 Connect your iPhone to your computer and open iTunes.

 Step 2.
-Keep pressing and holding the Sleep/Wake and Home key for at least ten seconds, and don't release when you see the Apple logo.
+Keep pressing and holding the Sleep/Wake and Home keys for at least ten seconds, and don't release when you see the Apple logo.
 Keep holding until the iTunes logo appears on the screen.

 Step 3.
-You'll know the phone is now in recovery mode because a window in iTunes will tell you.
+You'll know the phone is now in Recovery Mode because a window in iTunes will tell you.

 Step 4.
 You will see a message asking you to Restore or Update, choose Update firstly. iTunes will try to reinstall iOS without wiping your data.
 Wait for the update progress.
 If the progress takes more than 15 minutes and your iPhone exits recovery mode, repeat the upper steps and choose restore.
 This will erase the content and settings on your device.

-More details: How to put your iOS device in recovery mode.
+More details: How to put your iOS device in Recovery Mode.

-3 Fix iPhone Stuck in a Boot Loop via 3rd Party Tool without Data Loss
+3 Fix iPhone Stuck in a Boot Loop via 3rd-Party Tool without Data Loss

-- Fix your iOS System from various issues such as iPhone white screen of death, iPhone stuck in recovery mode, iPhone won't turn on without Data Loss.
+- Fix your iOS from various issues such as iPhone white screen of death, iPhone stuck in recovery mode, iPhone won't turn on without Data Loss.